 From Grímseyjarhreppur, the island’s only town located on the west coast, then heading due south, you can take in the beauty of the hillsides, lushly carpeted with moss and grass.
 On the rest of the coastline, imposing basalt cliffs inhabited by sea birds stand proud.

-The elegant city of Akureyri is located very close to the Arctic circle, tucked away in the Eyjafjörður fjord.
-It displays a stunning palette of colours: blue waters in the harbour, bronze mountain ash on the squares and brightly-coloured houses in the historical centre.
-As you walk along the cobbled streets, you’ll come across rows of terraces with wooden furniture, where you can sit and try some scrumptious cream donuts with a cup of coffee.
-A vast stairway cut into the hillside leads you up to the emblematic feature of the town, namely the Akureyrarkirkja church.
-You’ll be amazed by the very beautiful botanical garden made possible by a microclimate.
+Our next stop is the elegant city of Akureyri which is located very close to the Arctic circle, tucked away in the Eyjafjörður fjord.
+The stunning palette of colours, with he blue harbour waters contrasting against the bronze mountain ash on the squares and brightly-coloured houses in the historical centre create some wonderful photo opportunities.
+Here you can spend some time walking along the cobbled streets and enjoy the local’s favourite scrumptious cream donuts with a cup of coffee.
+A vast stairway cut into the hillside leads you up to the emblematic feature of the town, namely the Akureyrarkirkja church, and the famous botanical garden here is well worth a visit.

 What Our Customers

 Superlatives abound – a truly amazing experience...awesome.
 Thanks to all for making it such a memorable experience.

 We have just returned from our Spitsbergen trip with Wildfoot and had to tell you what an amazing time we had!
 We saw 6 polar bears including a mother with 2 cubs as well as whales, walruses and lots of birds.
 The ship (Expedition) was really comfortable and the guides were so helpful and friendly.
 Thank you so much for making it all so easy.